yakufl/yakufl.github.io/_pages/teaching.md

 title: "Teaching"
 author_profile: true
 ---
-Research plays a central role in my teaching as students improve their analytical skills and master the tools of data analysis through hands-on experience.
+<span style="font-size:1.1em;">Research plays a central role in my teaching as students improve their
+analytical skills and master the tools of data analysis through hands-on experience.</span>

 I have taught undergraduate course on economic development that focuses on the economics of developing countries in a comparative perspective to economic conditions in developed countries.
 At Colorado State University, I taught both introductory and intermediate level courses in microeconomics and